-While the finding that the CRE did not extend to Caucasian participants’ JOLs is surprising, we note that in addition to being sensitive to processing fluency, JOLs are also influenced by participants’ beliefs about how memory works and, importantly, potential external biases.
-Although we were specifically interested in testing the social categorization account, external factors such as racial prejudice or stereotyping have been shown to influence the magnitude of the CRE (e.g., Cassidy et al., 2017).
-For this reason, each experiment included a set of scales which measured participants’ beliefs about outgroup members (e.g., ATB/ATW; IMS/EMS).
-Although no correlations were detected between JOLs and the racial attitude scales, we note that across experiments, Black participants reported higher ATW/ATB scores versus Caucasian participants, suggesting higher levels of reported racial prejudice.
-Additionally, Caucasian participants provided higher EMS/IMS ratings, suggesting a greater need to appear unprejudiced.
+While our finding that the CRE did not extend to Caucasian participants’ JOLs is surprising, we note that in addition to being sensitive to processing fluency, JOLs are also influenced by participants’ beliefs about how memory works and, importantly, potential external biases.
+Importantly, external factors such as racial prejudice and stereotyping have been shown to influence the magnitude of the CRE (e.g., Cassidy et al., 2017).
+For this reason, each experiment included a set of scales which measured participants’ beliefs about outgroup members (e.g., MRS; IMS/EMS).
+Although no correlations were detected between JOLs and the racial attitude scales, we note that across experiments, Black participants reported higher MRS scores versus Caucasian participants, suggesting higher levels of reported racial prejudice.
+Additionally, Caucasian participants provided higher IMS/EMS ratings, suggesting a greater need to appear unprejudiced.

-Taken together, although JOLs reflect the CRE, the moderating effects of participant ethnicity on mean JOLs may have been driven by differing racial attitude levels.
+Taken together, our findings suggest that JOLs are sensitive to the CRE, though the effect appears to be moderated by participant ethnicity.
+However, we note that the moderating effects of participant ethnicity on may have been driven by differing racial attitude levels.
 Specifically, Caucasian participants may have inflated their JOLs for Black targets, leading to JOLs which were similar across target ethnicities.
 However, because the present study did not explicitly ask participants to explain the reasoning behind their JOLs for Black and Caucasian targets, more work is needed to fully explore this account.

-While mean JOLs reflected the CRE pattern for Black participants, our findings deviated from previous work suggesting that relative JOL accuracy (i.e., resolution) is also greater for same-race targets.
-For example, Hourihan et al. (2012) reported changes in resolution which resembled CRE patterns, and these patterns were particularly robust for Caucasian participants.
-However, since few studies have used JOLs to explore the CRE, this discrepancy is likely due to individual differences between our sample and Hourihan et al.’s.
-Furthermore, given that Hourihan et al. did not assess changes in mean JOLs as functions of participant or target ethnicity, it is unclear whether mean JOLs in their study similarly captured the CRE pattern.
-Thus, our findings provide important insight regarding encoding processes underlying the CRE, though more work is needed to fully explore the effects of the CRE on metacognitive accuracy.
+Finally, although mean JOLs reflected the CRE pattern for Black participants, this effect was not observed when measuring relative JOL accuracy.
+Across experiments, we found no differences in relative accuracy between participant groups.
+As such, our findings add to a growing body of literature suggesting that relative JOL accuracy is not sensitive to this CRE (see Palma et al., 2024; but see also an earlier study Hourihan et al., 2012, which reported greater relative accuracy for same-race targets).

-Regarding our observed CRE pattern on correct recognition, our finding that the magnitude of the CRE on recognition memory was greater for Black participants when studying low-typicality targets is consistent with previous work by Cassidy et al. (2017), who similarly reported that groups with higher levels of racial prejudice were linked to a stronger CRE pattern on low typicality targets.
-This finding further suggests that racial prejudice can influence how typical or atypical a face is perceived to be, subsequently affecting recognition memory.
+Regarding our observed CRE pattern on recognition, our finding that the magnitude of the CRE on recognition memory was greater for Black participants when studying low-typicality targets is consistent with previous work by Cassidy et al. (2017), who similarly reported that groups with higher levels of racial prejudice were linked to a stronger CRE pattern on low typicality targets.
+This finding further suggests that racial prejudice may influence how typical or atypical a face is perceived to be, subsequently affecting recognition memory.
 Consistent with recent investigations of the CRE, these patterns imply that a baseline of differential recognition exists (see Herzmann et al., 2022), such that the automatic nature of social categorization and attitudes towards outgroups can greatly influence the encoding and retrieval of conspecific faces.
 As noted above, Black participants scored higher on the racial prejudice scale and simultaneously showed lower levels of motivation to hide any prejudice relative to Caucasian participants.
 Considering our finding that JOLs are sensitive to the CRE, the present study provides additional support for a social categorization account of the CRE.